Anomaex/change-leverage-binance/README.md

 # Change Leverage on Binance
-Change leverage and margin type on Binance Futures.
+Change leverage and margin mode on Binance Futures.